This article appears in Disaster Prep 2018.

 Standard homeowners insurance provides specified limits of coverage for basic perils like fire, wind, tornado, hail and theft.

 “Consumers should talk with their agent about their policy to know exactly what is and isn’t covered.
-For instance, homeowners are typically not covered for floods and earthquakes and need separate endorsements or policies for those disasters,” Mylott said.
+For instance, homeowners are typically not covered for floods and earthquakes and need separate endorsements or policies for those disasters,” Orbann said.

 Renters should have insurance as well, which typically covers personal belongings — the things inside a home, not the structure of the home, which should be insured by the owner.

 “Keep in mind, most every insurance policy has a deductible, which is what the individual pays out of pocket.
 It’s important to consider how much of a deductible you can afford.
-The higher the deductible, the lower the premium will be,” Mylott said.
+The higher the deductible, the lower the premium will be,” Orbann said.

 An insurance checkup

-“Much like an annual health checkup for your kids, your pets and yourself, your insurance could use a checkup every year to make sure it’s up to date with the types of coverage and limits that you may need,” Mylott said.
+“Much like an annual health checkup for your kids, your pets and yourself, your insurance could use a checkup every year to make sure it’s up to date with the types of coverage and limits that you may need,” Orbann said.
 “From a financial perspective, waiting for a storm to hit is too late to start thinking about your insurance.
 You often can’t purchase insurance or make changes to your policy when a storm is imminent.
 So review your insurance now.”

 A good place to start is with a call to your agent or insurance representative.